margo/specification/system-design/index.md

 Margo relies on a few principles in tackling the interoperability challenge and simplifying the process of building, deploying, scaling, and operating complex, multi-vendor edge environments for organizations of all sizes.

-Read about Mago's plans to [delever on the interoperability promise](https://margo.org/about/who-are-we/#promise) on our web site.
+Read about Margo's plans to [deliver on the interoperability promise](https://margo.org/about/who-are-we/#promise) on our web site.

 ## Margo Deliverables

 The core deliverables for Margo address the mission to enable interoperability at scale:

-- Referene Implementation
+- Reference Implementation
 - Open Standard
 - Open Compliance Test Suite